COVID-19 pandemic in Austria: 2020

 On 27 March, Federal Minister of Health Rudolf Anschober announced that in Austria the pandemic was expected to peak between mid-April and mid-May 2020.

 On 30 March, the Austrian government announced that everyone entering a store has to wear a face mask, effective 6 April.

 On 30 March, the Austrian government announced that they would be conducting random tests.

 From 1 April to 6 April, the random tests were conducted by the SORA Institute who contacted 2000 randomly selected candidates in regions affected by the virus; 1544 of the candidates were tested.
 Based on the study, the prevalence of the infection in the non-hospitalized population was recalculated, resulting in an estimate around 0.33%.
 The results were announced on 10 April.

 On 14 April, wearing face masks became mandatory on public transportation as well.
 At the same time, stores such as retail shops and home improvement stores that are under 400 square metres may already reopen.

-By the end of April, new cases had stabilized to around 20 - 50 per day on average.
-With this in mind, the government began to ease the lockdown on 20 April.

-On 17 May, Austria reported no additional COVID-19 death in the past 24 hours for the first time since 20 March.

-On 23 June, it was uncovered that the first case in the country was actually discovered to be active on 8 February, identified in Ischgl, Tyrol.

-In mid-August, cases began to rise again, sparking fears of a second wave, which was then declared on 13 September by the Austrian Chancellor, Sebastian Kurz.